MinecraftForge/Documentation/docs/models/advanced/imodel.md

         "__comment": "Custom data is inherited.
 Therefore, here `meaningOfLife` is inherited but `showQuestion` is overriden.
 The model itself remains inherited.", "custom": {
           "showQuestion": true
         }
       },
       "false": {}
-    },
-    "book": {
-      "true": {
-        "submodel": {
-          "custom": {
-            "__comment": "This works anywhere where a `model` property could be.
-This includes here, in a submodel.", "title": "The Hitcherhiker's Guide to the Galaxy" },
-          "model": "examplemod:book"
-        }
-      },
-      "false": {}